michael-hamm/DFIR-Notes/String Search OneLiner/README.md

 Performing a string search on a big disk image can lead to a huge amount of findings.
 As a result you usually get the byte offset and the line of strings for the hit.
-In the next step you may like to analyze the context arround the hit, like all the strings found in the corresponding cluster.
+In the next step you may like to analyze the context around each hit.
+For example, you like to analyze all the strings found in the corresponding clusters.

-To investigate the strings of this all this clusters manually one by one could become time consuming and much work.
+To analyze all the strings in all this clusters manually one by one could become time consuming and much work.
 The idea is to have a bash oneliner, to support this activity.

 ## Example

 In this example I will use a very small disk image to illustrate the problem.
-So I receive a disk image "sample.raw" for investigation.
-I have to search the string _evidence_ and the context it is found.
+So I created a disk image ```sample.raw``` for investigation.
+I have to search the string *evidence* and analyze the context it is found.
 Here the steps how to proceed:

 ### 1. Read the partition table